How to Use the Preposition 'To'

 'To' as Infinitive of Purpose

-The preposition 'to' is used as an infinitive of purpose to mean 'in order to'.
-For example:
+Use the preposition 'to' as an infinitive of purpose to mean 'in order to'.

 I spent some money (in order) to get some help.